SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-ab-stha/PROJECT_PRESENTATION.md

             it will break.
         4. this is because you need to define the function isHigher() located in the main.js file.
+        5. remember to check if isHigher() is imported to main.js!

 ## My plan - Higher or lower game